Zigrasimecia: Classification

 Based on the apomorphic characters, Zigrasimecia species may share a close relationship with other extinct ants such as Gerontoformica, particularly those that were in the former genus Sphecomyrmodes.
 The most prominent character is the peg-like setae (bristle-like hairs) found around the oral cavity (the mouth).
 Certain species such as G. cretacica, G. orientalis and G. occidentalis possess one row of stout setae that can be found on the anterior portion of the clypeus (one of the sclerites that make up the "face" of an arthropod or insect), while Z. tonsora shows two additional rows of these setae.
 However, such structures have not been identified in any other Cretaceous ant.
 The labral setae on G. cretacica and Z. tonsora are similar, although G. cretacia has teeth-like setae, and Z. tonsora has tapered and hair-like setae.
 The ocelli (or "simple eye" because ocelli contain a single lens) in G. orientalis and Z. tonsora are also similar in appearance; G. cretacica does not possess ocelli, and it is not known whether G. orientalis possess them because the dorsal head region is obscured.
 Despite the similarities, it is unlikely that they are actually certain castes of the same species, especially because Z. tonsora is a dealated (wingless) female.

-The following cladogram of stem group ants in relation to wasps and crown group ants (a group of living members that contain their descendants of the last common ancestor) was produced by Barden and Grimaldi in 2016.
+The following cladogram of stem group ants in relation to wasps and crown group ants (a group of living members that contains their descendants of the last common ancestor) was produced by Barden and Grimaldi in 2016.
 Although Z. tonsora is not present in the cladogram, the placement of Z. ferox gives insight to the placement of the genus: In 2017 Zigrasimecia was placed into the separate tribe Zigrasimeciini, which was later upgraded to the distinct family Zigrasimeciinae in 2020, alongside the genera Boltonimecia and Protozigrasimecia also known from Cretaceous amber, due to their uncertain relationship to other Cretaceous stem-group ants.